vineet192/fantasy-ipl-server/README.md

 # Fantasy IPL Server

 A Node.js server that uses socket.io to push dummy match JSON data in real time.
+The server is hosted on heroku at https://fantasy-ipl-server.herokuapp.com/

 ---
 ## Requirements